bteleuca/sas-global-forum-2020/papers/4223-2020-Teleuca/300-profile-history-results.md

 # Reporting on dataDiscovery.profile results table
+Credit: Nicolas Robert and Wilbram Hazejager, SAS Institute Inc.
 ## Background
 The Profile Results Table created by the ***dataDiscovery.profile*** CAS action has (a lot of) similarities with a key-value pair table.
-This makes it difficult to use for standard reporting tools like SAS Visual Analytics.

-This project is going to provide a DATA step to extract the results into multiple tables, including:
+This following program provides a program to extract the results into multiple tables, including:
 - table metrics
 - column metrics
 - frequencies
 - pattern frequencies
 - identification analysis

-You could think of these tables corresponding to the various panels shown in the Profile Tab in SAS Data Explorer.

-Long term, the idea is to enhance the CAS action to provide an option so the action creates those tables directly, a nd provide an option in the various UIs in SAS Data Preparation for the user to specify that they want to create/export the metrics into into those tables.

-For the time being the plan is to make the DATA step available to customers using github.sas.com in the "examples for learning" category.
+This makes it easy to use for standard reporting tools like SAS Visual Analytics.

-## List of files with SAS code
+# List of files with SAS code
 - *02_SAS_client_extract_profile_results_with_history.sas* (contributor: Nicolas Robert)
   - Adds support for keeping history, creates indexes for optimized reporting performance, etc.
   - Note that this code uses macro variables and other constructs that requires SPRE.
+# How it Works
+1. Run a profiling on a table
+1. Open the 02_SAS_client_extract_profile_results_with_history.sas
+1. The first time you run set in the program 'append_master=no'.
+It will create the initial tables.
+1. The next time, ou run set in the program 'append_master=yes'.
+Profiling history will be appended to the tables described above.

 # Copyright
 Copyright (c) 2018 by SAS Institute Inc., Cary, NC 27513 USA